FoGsesipod/OneMaker-MV/README.md

 For Manual Installaton:
 Place the contents of OneMaker-MV.zip into the `steam/steamapps/common/RPGMaker MV/` folder.
-There is user configurable settings located in the `One_X.qml` files (Where X is related to what the file is for).
-These files are located in `_hijack_root/qml/Singletons/`.

 ## Tiled Map Display:
 To get maps to display without using parallaxes, use [The Omori Map Renderer](https://github.com/rphsoftware/omori-map-preview-renderer/actions/runs/13727034987) (You want the file with `.exe` in its name, but it is an archive).